awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/manual-installation.md

         ]
       }
       ```
+**Note**
+This access policy doesn't allow access to component artifacts in S3 buckets\.
+To deploy custom components that define artifacts in S3, you must add permissions to the role to allow your core device to retrieve component artifacts\.
+For more information, see [Allow access to S3 buckets for component artifacts](device-service-role.md#device-service-role-access-s3-bucket)\.
+If you don't yet have an S3 bucket for component artifacts, you can add these permissions later after you create a bucket\.

    1. Create the IAM policy from the policy document\.
       + Replace *MyGreengrassV2TokenExchangeRoleAccess* with the name of the IAM policy to create\.